EhsanTamandeh/NetPolyGen/README.md

 NetPolyGen is a computational framework designed to analyze and visualize **gene-gene interaction networks** in the context of complex human traits.
 The platform integrates multiple datasets to uncover trait-specific variations in gene interactions and provides an accessible interface for both exploratory analysis and hypothesis-driven research.

-Ehsan Tamandeh (1), Johannes Schumacher (1), Adrian Serohijos (2), Carlo Maj (1), Pouria Dasmeh (1,3)

-1) Center for Human Genetics, Philipps University of Marburg, Marburg, Germany.
-2) Department of Biochemistry, Faculty of Medicine, University of Montreal, Montreal, Canada.
-3) Department of Chemistry and Chemical Biology, Harvard University, Cambridge, USA.

 ##
+**Gene Interaction Network Architecture of Human Polygenic Traits Reveals Domain-Specific Connectivity and Evolutionary Constraint**

+# Authors:
+Ehsan Tamandeh (1), Jessica Bigge (1), Adrian Serohijos (2), Johannes Schumacher (1), Carlo Maj (1), Pouria Dasmeh (1)*
+1. Center for Human Genetics, Philipps University of Marburg, Marburg, Germany.
+2. Department of Biochemistry, Faculty of Medicine, University of Montreal, Montreal, Canada.

+##

 **NetPolyGen Website**:  [NetPolyGen](https://netpolygen.com/)

 ##
-This project is inspired by and associated with the research presented in the paper **A Systematic Analysis of Epistatic Gene-Interaction Networks Underlying Human Polygenic Phenotypes**.
+This project is inspired by and associated with the research presented in the paper **Gene Interaction Network Architecture of Human Polygenic Traits Reveals Domain-Specific Connectivity and Evolutionary Constraint**.

 The work explores the interplay between gene networks and complex human traits, revealing trait-specific patterns of genetic interaction.